 If your credit isn’t perfect, apply for a personal loan to help consolidate your credit card debt, especially if you can qualify for a rate that is cheaper than your credit card APR.
 The fixed interest rate on a personal loan can help protect you against Fed rate moves.

 Let’s say you owe $10,000 on your credit card, which charges the average variable APR of 16.49 percent.
 If you pay $500 a month, it will take you 24 months to pay off that debt plus the accumulated interest — an extra $1,772 on top of the original amount.

-Shift that balance to a card with a lengthy 0% APR introductory period, and you could save some big bucks.
+Shift that balance to a top card with a lengthy 0 interest period, and you could save some big bucks.
 If you pay that same $500 a month, you’ll be debt-free in 20 months — that’s four months sooner and without those extra interest charges.